You can have the best tackle, boat and fishing spot on the lake, but if you don’t know how to tie a good knot, you might as well stay home.

 While the fish don’t care how many knots you know or how fast you can tie them, when you get a bite, simple physics takes over: If a fish can pull hard enough to overcome the friction of your knot, you’re going to be talking about the one that got away.
 And since repeated casting and hooksets – combined with the lubricating effects of water – can easily cause an incorrect or poorly tied knot to slip, it pays to tie a good, solid knot every time.

-Mercury Pro Team member Barry Stokes, host of “Let’s Fish TV,” knows all about tying the right knot for every situation.
+Mercury Pro Team member Barry Stokes, former host of “Let’s Fish TV,” knows all about tying the right knot for every situation.
 Stokes has fished at the professional level for decades and has learned through trial and error the right and wrong way to tie the best knots.

 In this video, he’ll show you how to tie one of his favorites, the improved clinch knot.
 This is his go-to knot for several situations, including when tying braided line directly to a hook or lure.
 He’ll tie directly to braid when fishing with some topwater lures, fishing in muddy or murky water, or fishing for catfish.